minio/docs/docs/setup-nginx-proxy-with-minio.md

 * Nginx disallows special characters by default.
 Set ``ignore_invalid_headers off;`` to allow headers with special characters.

 ### Proxy requests based on the bucket
-If you want to serve web-application and MinIO from the same nginx port then you can proxy the MinIO requests based on the bucket name
+If you want to serve web-application and MinIO from the same nginx port then you can proxy the MinIO requests based on the bucket name using path based routing.
+For nginx this uses the `location` directive, which also supports object key pattern-match based proxy splitting.

 ```sh
  # Proxy requests to the bucket "photos" to MinIO server running on port 9000